dacarras/dacarras.github.io/index.md

 # <span style="color: #267CB9"> Short bio </span>

-I am a full-time researcher at Centro de Medición MIDE UC, at Pontificia Universidad Católica de Chile.
+I am a Associate Researcher at the Centro de Medición MIDE UC, at Pontificia Universidad Católica de Chile.
 I hold a Doctoral degree in Psychology and a Master of Research in Psychological Methods from the University of Sussex.
 I regularly teach on post-grad courses of quantitative methods, including latent variables and multilevel models.
 Similarly, I often participate as an instructor of workshops on large scale assessment research, using `R` and `Mplus`.
 My research work focuses on contextual effects research involving measurement and inferential problems for nested observations.
 This research line includes methodological challenges to national and international large-scale assessment, present in the exercise of school comparisons and learning environments research.
 I focus on substantive applications on civic education, teachers research, and judges voting behavior; and psychometrics research in large scale assessment.<br><br>

 ## <span style="color: #267CB9"> Exemplary publications </span>